"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: INTRODUCTION

-This poster paves the way for rethinking neuro-inclusive design for LLM chatbots like ChatGPT, balancing cognitive support with autistic user agency.
-By adopting the Technology Affordance framework, we move beyond treating benefits and risks as isolated phenomena, revealing how certain capabilities of ChatGPT, as a representative LLM chatbot, bring them both to the autistic experience.
-We conclude by proposing directions for our future work, specifically the integration of \textit{beneficial friction} and bidirectional translation tools, to mitigate the risks of dependency and identity erasure while preserving the essential cognitive scaffolding autistic users rely on.
+This poster, as a part of our preliminary work on developing neuro-inclusive LLM chatbots, contributes to HCI and the health community by rethinking LLM chatbot design to balance cognitive support with autistic user agency, thereby safeguarding their psychological well-being.
+By adopting this technology affordance lens, we move beyond treating benefits and risks as isolated phenomena, revealing how ChatGPT simultaneously scaffolds and challenges the autistic experience.
+We conclude by proposing three directions for future work: integrating \textit{beneficial friction} to prevent dependency, designing for \textit{interdependent, bidirectional translation} to mitigate identity erasure, and \textit{delineating emotional validation from factual verification} to avoid reinforcing delusional thinking.